 Observation 1.1.
-In Figure 1 we show some typical trajectories in that plane and the images of a small circle around the origin under the flow $\phi_f^t$ .
-Two well-known problems with this approach will be even more pronounced for the non-linear case:
+In Figure 1 we show some typical trajectories in this plane and the images of a small circle around the origin under the flow $\phi_f^t$ .
+The following two well-known problems with this approach will be even more pronounced for the nonlinear case: